maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 ------------

 dbus-scripts is a daemon that can execute a command when various events occur on D-Bus.
-Since most of Maemo Leste relies on D-Bus in some ways, this is a powerful tool.
-A non-exhaustive list of some things one can watch for: keyboard slide changing; screen turning on/off; connecting or disconnecting from a network; incoming sms or phone call; device rotated.
+Since most of Maemo Leste relies on D-Bus in some way, this is a powerful tool.
+A non-exhaustive list of some things one can watch for: keyboard slide changing; screen turning on/off; connecting or disconnecting from a network; incoming sms or phone call; device rotation.

-This program was a user package in Maemo Fremantle, but we have promoted it to be a core package, since we use it for `Rotation support`_ and to work around some power management quircks.
+This program was a user package in Maemo Fremantle, but we have promoted it to be a core package, since we use it for `Rotation support`_ and to work around some power management quirks.

-We also believe that customisability and extensibility is an important part of our platform, and this should help making Maemo Leste more extensible.
+We also believe that customizability is an important part of our platform, and this should help making Maemo Leste more extensible.

 See the `maemo.org wiki page on dbus-scripts